-These trophic assessments are based on data collected over a two year span (2003-2004).
+These trophic assessments are based on data collected in 2004.
 During this period, all the public lakes in Mississippi greater than 500 acres in size were sampled.
-The lakes were sampled six times per year, once in the spring, once in the fall and four times during the summer.
+The lakes were sampled six times, once in the spring, once in the fall and four times during the summer.
 To facilitate comparisons, data from the summer growing season (June through September) were given primary focus.